President and Founder

 Jean brings to the eBIS team almost 30 years of experience in the areas of legal compliance, risk management, and corporate governance.
 Prior to eBIS, Jean served as Senior Counsel at IKON Office Solutions, a Fortune 100 company, where she managed the company’s legal affairs in the western region, including mergers and acquisitions, litigation, legal compliance, and regulatory adherence.
 Prior to IKON, Jean served as Vice President for General Liability and Risk Management at Costco, where she created a nationwide self-insured, self-administered general liability program and directed the Risk Management area of the company.
 Following law school, she worked as legal counsel for the law firms of Ballard, Spahr, Andrews and Ingersoll and DLA Piper.

 In her spare time, Jean is active in the no-kill animal cause, having served as officer, board member, and executive director of a non-profit organization dedicated to the betterment of the lives of adoptable pets.
-She is an avid outdoor enthusiast and enjoys hikes with her dog Beanie, as well as skiing, biking, and paddling.
+She is an avid outdoor enthusiast and enjoys hikes with her dogs Poco and Cecil, as well as skiing, biking, and paddling.